“Our fathers worshiped in this mountain, and you people say that in Jerusalem is the place where men ought to worship.” John 4:20

-I receive much of my inspiration while praying and worshipping God when I am running with my daughter Grace.
-Early one Saturday morning while running along the river, we discussed how we sometimes equate worship to a limited period of time, a specific place, or an event that must be led by a specific person.
-Do you ever wonder why these are conspicuously absent in the New Testament?
+My daughter, Grace, and I were running early one Saturday morning along the river.
+That’s when I often inspired as we pray and worship God together.
+We discussed the concept of worship, and how sometimes we equate worship to a limited period of time, a specific place, and an event that must be led by a specific person or group of people.
+Have you ever wondered why these are conspicuously absent in the New Testament?

-You are a worshipper-always, everywhere you go.
-Don't be fooled into thinking that your relationship with God must be limited to a few hours a week at a certain place, led by a special group of people.
+You are a worshipper -always, everywhere you go.
+Don’t be fooled into thinking that your relationship with God must be limited to a few hours a week at a certain place, or led by a special group of people.
 It is who you are!